 A. You will receive a monthly statement from America’s Christian CU that is generated on or about the 10th of each month and mailed to you shortly thereafter.
 However, you can sign up for e-statements and you will have a safe, secure and convenient way to view your monthly statement.
-Just go to ACCU website at www.americaschristiancu.com, click the “online services” drop down menu, click on e-statements and then follow the directions.
-Each month you will receive an e-mail letting you know that your statement is ready for viewing.
+Just go to www.ACCUStatements.com and follow the instructions.
+Each month you will receive an email letting you know that your statement is ready for viewing.
 By signing up for e-statements, you will save $3.00 per month off the $5.00 ACCU fee.

 Q. I signed up for electronic statements on my Medi-Share documents, but I’m still receiving the America’s Christian CU statement by mail.

 A. When you sign up for e-statements during the application process that only applies to Christian Care Ministry communications.
-To receive your ACCU statements by email only, you must do so on the ACCU website at at www.americaschristiancu.com, click the Christian Care Ministry link in the lower right hand menu, then "sign up for e-statements" and then follow the directions.
+To receive electronic statements from ACCU, you must do so on the ACCU website at www.ACCUStatements.com and follow the instructions.

 Q. My America’s Christian CU statement is different than my Medi-Share notice, which one is correct?

 A. You should always reference your Medi-Share notice for the balance due.
 It is not that your ACCU statement is incorrect, but because of timing of payment of eligible medical bills or transfers to other members’ accounts, the balance may fluctuate during the month.
 That is why at times there may be more funds than expected in your ACCU, however, those are earmarked for a provider and awaiting withdrawal for that purpose.

 Q. What is the Christian Care Ministry Medi-Share User Fee on my statement?